 |Distance||216 miles (348 km)|

 Trenitalia tickets from Milan to Munich are available on Omio, and you can find the best deals for them in just a few steps.
 Trenitalia offers three different ticket types to fit anyone’s budget, such as the Base, Economy, Super Economy and Ordinaria tickets.
 Trenitalia also has discount and loyalty cards for qualified travelers, which you can use on Omio.
-When traveling on a Trenitalia train from Milan to Munich, you can expect to travel 216 miles (348 km).
-Check Trenitalia’s train times and tickets for the Milan to Munich journey and buy your cheap ticket on Omio today!
+When traveling on a Trenitalia train between Milan and Munich, you can expect to travel 216 miles (348 km).
+Check Trenitalia’s train times and tickets for the Milan to Munich trip and buy your cheap ticket on Omio today!

-These are Trenitalia's ticket policies for COVID-19 for the train between Milan and Munich:
+Trenitalia's current ticket policies due to COVID-19 for your train between Milan and Munich are the following:

 There are daily trains from Milan to Munich with Deutsche Bahn (DB).
 Trains are indirect, with one to nine changes along the way.
 Most frequently, trains make three to six changes between Milan and Munich.
 DB makes the 310 mile (500 km) journey in seven hours and 28 minutes to 13 hours and 27 minutes.
 There are between ten and 16 daily trains along this route, but most trains are over nine hours in duration.

 There are ten to 16 daily Milan to Munich trains operated by Deutsche Bahn.
 Trains typically begin departing in the late morning around 11:00 a.m., with final departures scheduled for just after 7:00 p.m.
 The train schedule varies across the week and weekend, with some days offering earlier trains and some days seeing more or less frequent trains.